How Many Miles Should I Run A Week? The Smart Way to Set Your Weekly Mileage

 #4: Your Injury History and Risk

-Because the risk of injury is one of the primary dangers that loom if you overreach with mileage, your injury history, and general injury risk level have a significant impact on how many miles a week you should run.
+Because the risk of injury is one of the primary dangers that loom if you overreach with mileage, your injury history, and general injury risk have a significant impact on how many miles a week you should run.

 You can supplement your running mileage with low-impact cross-training exercises (cycling, aqua jogging, swimming, elliptical trainer) as tolerated or desired.